 Athletes plagued with frequent or long-term knee issues would benefit from getting it checked by a physio.

 Some might need a couple of sessions to figure out and fix what’s causing their injury.
 For others with more severe problems, physical therapy may help delay the need for knee surgery.
+Start by going to your gp clinic.

 Why does my kneecap hurt after basketball?